Fort Henry (West Virginia): History

 Construction was supervised by Colonel William Crawford under the orders of the Royal Governor of Virginia, Lord Dunmore.

 It would appear that the need for a fortified shelter was noticed simultaneously by the residents of the area, and by the military authorities at Fort Pitt (Pennsylvania), in the spring of 1774.
-John Connolly wrote to Wheeling and urged the settlers to fortify themselves as soon as possible.
+John Connolly wrote to the settlers at Zanesburg and urged them to fortify themselves as soon as possible.

-Ebenezer Zane and John Caldwell began the fort, which was completed with the help of Captain William Crawford, Colonel Angus McDonald and 400 militia and regulars from Fort Pitt.
-A letter preserved in the Pennsylvania Archives shows that Connolly told Crawford "to proceed to Wheeling and complete the fort."
+Ebenezer Zane and John Caldwell began the fort, which was completed with the help of Captain William Crawford, Colonel Angus McDonald and 400 militia and regulars from Fort Pitt (Pennsylvania).
+A letter preserved in the Pennsylvania Archives shows that Connolly told Crawford "to proceed to Zanesburg and complete the fort."

 A letter from Lord Dunmore dated June 20, 1774 to Connolly states that Dunmore "entirely [approved] of the measures [Connolly] have taken to build a fort at Wheeling."
 Dunmore, then, did not specifically order the fort to be built, but did approve of it.
 Connolly, according to some accounts, left Fort Pitt with 100 men to help build the fort, but was harassed by a small raiding party of Indians.
 He returned to Fort Pitt, and then sent out Crawford and McDonald with 400 men.